Stifel (SF)

 Tracing its roots back to 1890 when the firm was established in St. Louis, Stifel Financial (NYSE:SF) is a financial services firm that provides wealth management, investment banking, and institutional brokerage services to individuals, corporations, and institutions.

-- Earnings per share lagged its peers over the last five years as they only grew by 9% annually
+- Earnings growth underperformed the sector average over the last five years as its EPS grew by just 9% annually

 Why There Are Better Opportunities Than Stifel